-Mouse and Human ACC Enzyme Assays.
-Compounds were dissolved in DMSO and then diluted with an enzyme reaction buffer [50 mM HEPES (pH 7.5), 10 mM MgCl2, 10 mM tripotassium citrate, 2 mM dithiothreitol, and 0.001% fatty acid-free bovine serum albumin].
-Recombinant mouse ACC1 or ACC2 produced by Sf-9 cells was diluted with the enzyme reaction buffer to 0.8 μg/ml and 0.1 μg/ml, respectively.
-A 5-μl aliquot of the compound solution was added to each well of a 384-well assay plate, and 10 μl of the enzyme mixture was added to each well.
-The mixture was incubated at room temperature for 60 minutes.
-Next, a substrate solution (50 mM KHCO3, 200 μM ATP, and 5 μl of 200 μM acetyl-CoA) was added to each well, and the mixture was reacted at room temperature for 15 minutes.
-The reaction was stopped by adding 40 μl of stop solution (1.3% formic acid, 0.2 μM malonyl-13C3-CoA; 655759; Fujifilm Wako Pure Chemical Industries, Osaka, Japan) to each of the obtained reaction mixtures.
+Compounds were dissolved in dimethyl sulfoxide (DMSO) and then diluted with an enzyme reaction buffer [50 mM HEPES (pH 7.5), 10 mM MgCl2, 10 mM tripotassium citrate, 2 mM dithiothreitol, and 0.001% fatty acid-free bovine serum albumin].
+Recombinant mouse ACC1 or ACC2 produced by Sf-9 cells was diluted with the enzyme reaction buffer to 0.8 μg/mL and 0.1 μg/mL, respectively.
+A 5 μL -aliquot of the compound solution was added to each well of a 384-well assay plate, and 10 μL of the enzyme mixture was added to each well.
+The mixture was incubated at room temperature for 60 min.
+Next, a substrate solution (50 mM KHCO3, 200 μM ATP, and 5 μL of 200 μM acetyl-CoA) was added to each well, and the mixture was reacted at room temperature for 15 min.
+The reaction was stopped by adding 40 μL of stop solution (1.3% formic acid, 0.2 μM malonyl-13C3-CoA; 655759; Fujifilm Wako Pure Chemical Industries, Osaka, Japan) to each of the obtained reaction mixtures.
 The production of M-CoA was detected using RapidFire mass spectrometry (API4000; Sciex, Tokyo, Japan) and corrected with malonyl-13C3-CoA.
 The IC50 values were calculated using XLfit from the data expressed as inhibition (%) by using fit Model 204 (4 Parameter Logistic Model).
-The response of vehicle control was considered as 0% inhibition, and the response without enzyme was considered as 100% inhibition.
-The human ACC enzyme assay was performed after the protocol reported in a previous study (Mizojiri et al., 2018).
+The IC50 values of the inhibitors were converted to pIC{50} [log (1/IC50)] and used as the dependent variable for correlation analysis.
+The response of vehicle control was considered as 0% inhibition, and that without enzyme was considered as 100% inhibition.
+The human ACC enzyme assay was performed following the protocol reported in a previous study (Mizojiri et al., 2018).